-To electronically sign an order or a document, you must have an electronic signature code.
-If you do not have a signature code, your Clinical Coordinator can create one for you.
-You must keep your signature code secret and use it properly to help keep an accurate medical record.
+To electronically sign an order or a document, a user must have an electronic signature code, which is created in VistA.
+If a user does not have a signature code and needs one, a Clinical Coordinator can assist the user.
+As with any password or code that gives access or permission to perform a task, users must keep their signature codes secret and use it properly to help keep an accurate medical record.